 Ghanaians in the US Army Give Fans a Glimpse of Their Lifestyle

-• Sitting at a world-class military canteen, mostly Ghanaian men enjoyed their meals while communicating entirely in Twi, creating a memorable scene
+• Sitting at a world-class military canteen, the mostly Ghanaian men enjoyed their meals while communicating entirely in Twi, creating a memorable scene

 A trending TikTok video has captured the hearts of many as three proud Ghanaian soldiers serving in the United States Army offered a glimpse into their everyday lives abroad.